"Anyone who has caught the Appalachian spirit knows that we can't truly do well unless we're also going to do good. Service runs through our veins."

 "For many students, the Wilson Scholars Program will eliminate the financial barrier to a high quality, comprehensive college experience," Carole Wilson said.

 "We are fortunate to be able to make this commitment," Brad Wilson said.
 "Our Appalachian experience is the reason that we can."

 Their vision for 'stellar' leaders

 The Wilsons envision a scholarship program that creates stellar leaders engaged in their community.
-They want graduates who can solve problems facing local communities, North Carolina and the planet.
+They hope to see graduates who can solve problems facing local communities, North Carolina, and the world.

-"We know we have to have strategy, creativity, collaboration and relentless commitment to do the right things," Brad Wilson said.
-"One of the most exciting parts of the Wilson Scholars is that they will come from across the academic disciplines.
-We need the business student's problem-solving, the artist's creativity, the scientist's spirit of experimentation, the teacher's dedication and the political leader's understanding of history."
+"We know we have to have strategy, creativity, collaboration, and relentless commitment to do the right things," Brad Wilson said.
+"One of the most exciting parts of the Wilson Scholars Program is that students will come from across the academic disciplines.
+We need the business student's problem-solving, the artist's creativity, the scientist's spirit of experimentation, the teacher's dedication, and the political leader's understanding of history."